wonderpush/wonderpush-flutter-sdk/README.md

 # WonderPush Flutter Plugin (Only on Android, Not Production Ready yet)

-Flutter Plugin for WonderPush Notifcation
+Flutter SDK for WonderPush − Advanced push notification service for mobile applications and Websites.
+High volume, fast delivery and full-featured starting €1/month.

 ## Rename config file